MiloWardell/MFI-Signal-Analysis/README.md

 defaultPeriod | 14
 updateTickers | true

-- defaultPeriod: number of days used for MFI calculation
+- defaultPeriod: Number of days used for MFI calculation
 - updateTickers: false to disable database updates

 SQL Config: